avaframe/AvaFrame/docs/moduleCom1DFA.rst

 The standard inputs required to perform a simulation run using :py:mod:`com1DFA` cane be found here: :ref:`moduleCom1DFA:Input`.
 There is a run script to perform a glide snow com1DFA run: :py:mod:`runScripts.runGlideSnowCom1DFA.py`, and the configuration settings can be found in ``com1DFA/glideSnowCfg.ini``.
-The new glide snow tool specific parameters are:
+The glide snow tool-specific parameters are:

   * cohesion is activated by setting ``cohesion`` to 1